DS202-at-ISU/lab-1-team13/README.md

   previous github account was linked previously.
 Resolve by resetting the git config username and email.
 - Arina’s note: Committed without issues
+- Dan's Note: No issues

 ### step 12.6 - Confirm and view changes changes were made to Github repo

 - Nayan’s note: Had no issues
 - Arina’s note: Push successful
+- Dan's Note: No issues